svenbolte/foldergallery/readme.txt

 =

 == Changelog ==

+= 9.7.6.38 =
+Fixes for RSSImport and RSSDisplay: display full content uf available OR excerpt

 = 9.7.6.37 =
 Create greeting cards with and without public domain sounds and royalty free Images. [grusskarte] Shortcode can be